Trxyzng37/reddit_backend/readme.md

 - User can search for communities or other people using name.
 - User can sort posts's order base on time and upvote numbers.
 - User can upvote or downvote a post, and save post to view later.
-- Moderator of a community can control either a post is allow or not in a community.
+- Moderator of a community can control either a post is allowed or not in a community.

 *Community*: community is a place where user can submit content that follow the community's interest.
 A community is created by a user, and the user is also have the ability to control which content can be shown on the community by moderate it.